What are you most passionate about?

 What is your greatest accomplishment in your career trajectory?

-What advice would you give to new or emerging leaders who are building their careers?
+What advice would you give to women who are building their careers?

-What do you think is the biggest challenge for the next generation?
+What do you think is the biggest challenge for the generation of women behind you?